WolfWalkers: The Exhibition Virtual Tour

 The most famous shape-shifters in Irish myths are the man-wolves of Ossory.
 These shape-shifters were the descendants of Laignech Fáelad, the ancestor of the Kings of Ossory, whose medieval realm included most of County Kilkenny and County Laois.

 WolfWalkers focuses on the conflict between individuals who seek to dominate nature and people who want to live in harmony with it.
 The former see themselves as masters of a land they’ve subdued, whereas the latter share a place in the natural world.
-That conflict is embodied visually in WolfWalkers: The Exhibition in the contrast between the rectilinear buildings of Kilkenny and the sensually curving vegetation in the forest, a division that extends to the lines used to draw them.
+That conflict was embodied visually in WolfWalkers: The Exhibition in the contrast between the rectilinear buildings of Kilkenny and the sensually curving vegetation in the forest, a division that extended to the lines used to draw them.

 Thanks to Creative Ireland in partnership with RTE Supporting the Arts for this behind the scenes feature.

 A series of exclusive talks online, delivered by the WolfWalkers Creative Team from Cartoon Saloon, providing a unique insight into animated movie making.